AnIdiotsGuide/discordjs-bot-guide/coding-guides/understanding-and-using-audit-logs.md

   extra: [Object],
   target: [Object] }
 ```
+Notice the `reason` field.
+Some audit logs, like kicking and banning, can provide a reason.
+You can probably make logs of when a user is banned and for whatever reason.
 What we want is the executor of the action.
 We do that by going to the `executor` target as that is where the user is stored.
 So, our `executor` should be look similar to this: